Propper: Law Enforcement

-Propper introduced a full line of body armour for military and law enforcement use in January 2016.
-The 4PV, in both men's and women's versions, offers wearers better comfort and protection than the typical "clamshell" two-panel design found in most other body armour.
-In addition to concealable body armor, Propper also introduced a full range of tactical body armor with ballistic plates front and back for added protection to meet NIJ threat level standards.
+Propper is a leading supplier of law enforcement apparel and tactical gear across the United States.
+The company manufactures professional uniforms and equipment tailored for patrol officers, specialized response units, and other law enforcement personnel.
+Leveraging its extensive military manufacturing expertise.

-In addition to armor, Propper also provides a full range of police uniforms, tactical pants, and tactical bags.
+Propper also provides a full range of police uniforms, tactical pants, and tactical bags.
 One bag, the UC Pack, is based on the Marine Corps FILBE complete with MOLLE attachment points and extensive use of hook and loop fasteners.

+Products manufactured by Propper for law enforcement include: